Click the step you’d like to visit below

 Private Insurance Plans

-Parts C and D can be purchased separately—they’re designed to fill coverage gaps that Original Medicare doesn’t account for, which we’ll discuss in more depth later in the guide.
+Parts C and D can be purchased separately—they’re designed to provide additional coverage that Original Medicare doesn’t account for, which we’ll discuss in more depth later in the guide.

 Breaking down Original Medicare Parts A and B